thenbrent/paypal-digital-goods/README.md

 ## Why Use a Class

-Using a distinct class for interacting with PayPal provides all the advantages you've come to love of Object-Oriented programming:
+Using a class to interact with the PayPal API provides all the advantages you love about Object-Oriented programming:

 * **Abstraction**: the complexity of the PayPal NVP API is hidden behind simple function calls for common operations.
 * **Encapsulation**: update your application to use the most recent version of the API without changing your application's code.